 Contact the UNCW Bookstore at 910-962-3188 or, at www.uncw.edu/bookstore for more information on bookstore services.

 *Some exclusions and restrictions apply to the Price Match Program.
 For full details, please visit the UNCW Bookstore website or ask one of our booksellers.

-Bookstore Dollars – this is an optional account on the UNCW One Card that provides students with the ability to get their books and supplies without waiting for a financial aid refund by charging the selected funds to their student account.
-Bookstore Dollars offer the following benefits: students are able to get their books earlier, and book charges can be included on the student’s initial E-Bill or TealPay payment plan.
-Funds on the Bookstore Dollars account do not expire – they roll over from semester to semester and are continually available to use for any item in the bookstore, including clothing items, Dub City Brew café items, textbooks, technology items, and so much more!
+**Bookstore Dollars – this is an optional account on the UNCW One Card that provides students with the ability to get their books and supplies without waiting for a financial aid refund by charging the selected funds to their student account.
+Bookstore Dollars offer the following benefits: students can get their books earlier, and book charges can be included on the student’s initial E-Bill or TealPay payment plan.
+Funds on the Bookstore Dollars account do not expire – they roll over from semester to semester and are continually available to use for any item in the bookstore, including clothing items, Dub City Brew Café items, textbooks, technology items, and so much more!
 Please visit http://uncw.edu/onecard/bookstoredollars.html for more information.

 UNCW One Card